puzzle/hugo-techlab/labs/10_cms.md

 ```
 Make sure to update your own Git repository under `repo:`.

 After pushing the files the CMS should be reachable under `yoursite.netlify.app/admin`.

+See the [Netlify CMS documentation](https://www.netlifycms.org/docs/configuration-options/) for a full reference regarding all the different configuration options.

 ---